What vaccines does your child need and when?

 *All Aboriginal children are also offered a vaccine that protects against hepatitis A.

-For best protection against disease, it’s advised that children get vaccinated on time starting at 2 months of age and that they follow the recommended schedule as closely as possible.
-These vaccines protect children against diseases that can cause serious illness, long-term disability and death.
+For best protection against disease, your child should get vaccinated on time, starting at 2 months of age, and follow the recommended schedule as closely as possible.
+Childhood vaccines protect against diseases that can cause serious illness, long-term disability, and death.
+You can find B.C.'s routine immunization schedule for infants and young children here.

 Learn more about why it's important to follow the recommended schedule here.